Make a fabric-covered lamp stand

 Transform a plain lamp stand by covering with colourful pieces of fabric

-Country Living has teamed up with designer Sarah Moore to bring you a series of step-by-step inspiring craft creations.
+Designer Sarah Moore brings you a series of step-by-step inspiring craft creations.

 'An easy but effective method of giving an old table or floor lamp a new lease of life or adding character to a plain modern one.
 You can glue cloth to wood, china or even metal bases*.
 The stand pictured features 3-4cm squares of new materials and small offcuts.
 As a general rule, the more intricate or shaped an area you are trying to cover, the smaller the pieces of fabric need to be.
 You can apply one style to the whole lamp or strips and squares cut from favourite finds.
 Alternatively, choose fabric to match your curtains or bed linen.
 Lengths of ribbon, braids and trimming wound round work well, too.'